FredHutch/workflow-template-nextflow/README.md

 the value to propagate automatically to all imported sub-workflows, while also being able to be overridden easily by the user if needs be.

+Practically speaking, this means that every process should have a `container` declared which follows the pattern `container "${params.container__toolname}"`, and which was set in `main.nf` with `params.container__toolname = "quay.io/org/image:tag"`.
+It is crucial that the parameter be set _before_ the subworkflows are imported, as shown in this example workflow.

 ## Workflow Style Guide

 While a workflow could be made in almost any way imaginable, there are some